468th Bombardment Group: History

-The unit was established in May 1943 at Smoky Hill Army Airfield, Kansas as a B-29 Superfortress Very Heavy bombardment Group.
+The unit was established in May 1943 at Smoky Hill Army Airfield, Kansas as a Boeing B-29 Superfortress Very Heavy bombardment Group.
 The 468th was one of the four initial operational groups of the 58th Bombardment Wing, the first operational B-29 wing programmed for overseas deployment into combat.
 When established, the group was assigned four bomb squadrons (792d, 793d, 794th and 795th), all being newly constituted.

-Initially assigned a mixture of eight B-26 Marauders, twelve B-17 Flying Fortresses and four YB-29 preproduction Superfortresses, for training.
+Initially assigned a mixture of eight Martin B-26 Marauders, twelve Boeing B-17 Flying Fortresses and four YB-29 preproduction Superfortresses, for training.
 Initial production B-29 aircraft received were in a constant state of being operationally ready or in a maintenance status for modification by Boeing technicians.
 Crews began to arrive in November 1943, but very few bombers were ready to receive them.
 At that time, there was only one Superfortress for every twelve crews, and most crews had to train on the Martin B-26 Marauders or Boeing B-17 Fortresses.
 The program was seriously hampered by the need to work in the open air in inclement weather, by delays in acquiring the necessary tools and support equipment, and by the USAAF's general lack of experience with the B-29.

 A crash program was initiated by General Hap Arnold, head of the Army Air Forces to put things in order.
 The mechanics often had to work outdoors in freezing weather, since the hangars were not large enough to accommodate the B-29s.
 As a result of superhuman efforts on the part of all concerned, 150 B-29s had been handed over to the 58th Bomb Wing by 15 April 1944.
 The 468th BG would have thirty of these B-29s sent to India before the group entered combat.

 In March/April 1944 as each airplane was made combat-ready, its flight crew and crew chief departed for overseas; their initial destination in the China-Burma-India (CBI) theater.
 One B-29 passed through England in an attempt to confuse Axis intelligence about the intended theatre of action of the B-29, although the B-29 was never intended for use in the European theatre.